 Short summary

-DEQ proposes that the Oregon Environmental Quality Commission (EQC) approve the proposed rules, making the temporary art glass rules adopted by the EQC in April 2016 permanent.
+DEQ proposes that the Oregon Environmental Quality Commission (EQC) approve the proposed rules, making the temporary art glass rules adopted by the EQC in April 2016 permanent, but potentially with some modifications.

 Brief history

 Elevated and possibly unsafe levels of metals have been found in the air around two glass manufacturing facilities in Portland.
 In May 2015, DEQ received the initial results of a study the U.S. Forest Service conducted looking at moss samples as an indicator or screening tool for contaminants in the air.
 The study’s results showed that the moss samples in the areas near two colored art glass manufacturers contained high levels of the heavy metals cadmium and arsenic in Southeast Portland and cadmium in North Portland.